June 20, 2025

 - The cutting, grinding and welding of metal is prohibited.

-- The mowing of dry or dead grass is prohibited.
+- The mowing of dry or dead grass is prohibited, including all equipment that uses gas, electric or battery power.

 - The operation of any other spark-emitting internal combustion engine not specifically mentioned above is prohibited.